TheThingsIndustries/lorawan-stack-docs/doc/content/ttn-lw-cli/ttn-lw-cli_end-devices_search.md

       --last-seen-at                                                                   select the last_seen_at field
       --limit uint32
       --locations                                                                      select the locations field
+      --lora-alliance-profile-ids                                                      select the lora_alliance_profile_ids field and all allowed sub-fields
       --lorawan-phy-version                                                            select the lorawan_phy_version field
       --lorawan-version                                                                select the lorawan_version field
       --mac-settings                                                                   select the mac_settings field and all allowed sub-fields